 The Harris shutter effect was invented by Robert Harris of Kodak during the days of film photography, where Harris used a strip device that had three coloured filters (the primary colours, red, blue and green) separated by opaque sections.

 The filter strip (called the Harris Shutter) setup looks something similar to this illustration below.
 The Red, Green, and Blue areas are glass filters with the black opaque sections in between.

-Basically, the set up used for this photography technique had a thin cardboard box, that had holes on opposite faces so that the lens could see through.
+Basically, the set up used for this photography technique called Harris Shutter Effect, had a thin cardboard box, that had holes on opposite faces so that the lens could see through.
 This cardboard box, acted as a guide to let the filter strip setup slide through in front of the lens when the film was exposed in bulb mode.
 This is a type of long exposure photography.

-Although this is an old technique from the days of film, there is nothing to cringe at, as this can be now developed for digital colour photography and can be an interesting and fun project to work on if you like playing with colours in photography.
+Although Harris shutter effect is an old technique from the days of film, there is nothing to cringe at, as this can be now developed for digital colour photography and can be an interesting and fun project to work on if you like playing with colours in photography.

 What Is The Harris Shutter Effect?